 - Resource materials will be available ahead of the performance, to make your Lensic visit as comfortable as possible.
 These materials will describe your Lensic visit and the performance in more detail, so you’ll know what to expect, every step of the way.

-The Lensic’s sensory-friendly performance program is generously supported by the Theater Defense Fund.
+The Lensic’s sensory-friendly performance program is generously supported by the Theatre Development Fund.
 Special thanks to TDF’s National Autism-Friendly Performance Training Program for serving as an advisor.
 That program has been made possible, in part, through a grant from Next for Autism, from the proceeds of Night of Too Many Stars.

 We also thank Amy Miller, executive director at the May Center for Learning, a school and outreach center for students with language-based learning differences in Santa Fe.